swimmingly/yodrew.github.io/hygiene.md

 Sages throughout history have observed in us civilized people a pattern of _mass functional psychosis_.
 Mass means universal.
 Functional means able to survive long enough to raise children to reproducibility.
 Broadly, psychosis means psychic illness: trauma, exhaustion, toxification---absorption of poisonous ideas, attitudes, emotions, and behavior---and the resulting dysfunction in thinking, feeling, and moving intelligences.
 Dysfunction leads to failure and displeasure both physically, emotionally, and intellectually.
 Sure enough, sickness, unhappiness, and confusion (or dogmatism) characterize civilized people.
 Such comprehensive chronic dysfunction is the principal sign of our psychosis.

 Narrowly, psychosis means the inability to distinguish reality from fantasy.
 Our particular fantasy is that the sliver of reality we are aware of makes up the whole of reality.
 Anything that doesn't fit into our postage stamp-worldview gets ignored or crushed.
-We can't directly help it.
+We can't help it.
 It's the inevitable pathology of mass major psychic trauma.

 The sliver consists of the grossest part of reality.
 Scientists call it spacetime: three maneuverable dimensions of space, with one dimension of time, the present, frozen in a forward motion.
-Being sensible, spacetime is especially amenable to intellection and mechanical manipulation.
-Thus our hypermental lifeway.
-We emphasize thinking at the expense of feeling and, to some extent, action.
-Obsessive control of this sliver enables enough of us to survive each generation to imagine we are doing as well as can be expected.
+Being grossly sensible, spacetime is especially amenable to intellection and mechanical manipulation.
+Thus our hypermental, industrial lifeway.
+We emphasize thinking at the expense of feeling and, to a lesser extent, action.
+Obsessive control of this sliver enables enough of us to survive each generation to imagine we are doing as well as possible.

 Some of us find this imagining delusional given the widespread examples of mass psychosis that abound among us: